Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-it shows all files including hidden files in a directory
+shows all long file, hidden files and group ids numerically